elahe-dastan/urlShortener/README.md

 For a small API documentation check this URL: https://app.swaggerhub.com/apis/elahe.dstn/urlshortener/1.0.0

-Different ideas to build a URL shortener
+## Why this idea?
 I have thought about four possible ideas to build a URL shortener that will be discussed below

-1. Generating a random short URL while inserting :
+1. Generating a random short URL while inserting :<br/>
-This approach is the easiest one in which every time the user posts a long URL and expects a short URL back we can generate a random short URL at that moment and insert to the database
+This approach is the easiest one in which every time the user posts a long URL and expects a short URL back we can generate a random short URL at that moment and insert it to the database.

-Advantages:
+Advantages:<br/>
 Super easy to write the code

-Disadvantages:
+Disadvantages:<br/>
-1- Time is taken to produce a random short URL
+1- Time is taken to produce a random short URL<br/>
-2- The short URL generated may be duplicate that returns error while inserting to the database so should be regenerated and infects the performance
+2- The short URL generated may be a duplication that returns error while inserting to the database so should be regenerated and infects the performance

-My time complexity estimation:
+Time complexity estimation:<br/>
-Generating short URL = O(length of url)
+Generating short URL = O(length of url) <br/>
-Inserting to database = O(log size of database) : short URL should be unique and generating it randomly can lead to a duplication so we have to put a unique constraint on short URL
+Inserting to the database = O(log size of database) : short URL should be unique and generating it randomly can lead to a duplication so we have to put a unique constraint on short URL

-My database size estimation:
+Database size estimation:<br/>
-We need only one table that has two columns : short URL as primary key and long url that matches it
+We need only one table that has two columns :<br/>
+short URL as primary key and long url that matches it

-2. Encoding actual URL :
+2. Encoding actual URL :<br/>
-There are hash functions like MD% or SHA256 that we can use to generate the short URL of a long one ,this functions produce a long output so we can consider just a part of it as the short URL
+There are hash functions like MD5 or SHA256 that we can use to generate the short URL of a long one ,this functions produce a long output so we can consider just a part of it as the short URL

-Disadvantages:
+Disadvantages:<br/>
 I think the most noticeable disadvantage of this approach is collision, we know that two long URL may have the same short URL using this way

-My time complexity estimation:
+Time complexity estimation:<br/>
 Generating short URL = O(1)
 Inserting to database = O(log size of database) : short URL should be unique and generating it by hash functions can lead to a duplication so we have to put a unique constraint on short URL

-My database size estimation:
+My database size estimation:<br/>
 We need only one table that has two columns : short URL as primary key and long url that matches it